SuperOfficeDocs/superoffice-docs/docs/service/install/index.md

 **Default email:**

-This is the default email address which will be used when sending emails.
-This should be an email address of a mail box that is intended to be imported into Customer Service.
+This is the default email address, which will be used when sending emails.
+This should be an email address of a mailbox that is intended to be imported into Customer Service.

 **SMTP hostname:**